Every 35 seconds, someone chooses MORE THAN ^

 Getting a new pet

-Another option could be to adopt a pet and speaking with rescue centres to find a good match.
+You may wish to think about adopting a pet and speaking with rescue centres to find a good match.

 Helping children cope with the loss of a pet

 Losing a pet can be hard for children to grasp.
 It’s usually best to be as honest as possible.
-Try not to use phrases like ‘put to sleep’ as this may confuse them.
-Pretending they ‘ran away’ may also leave a child feeling confused.
+We have a guide on helping children after pet loss that you may find useful to read.

 Pet insurance and death

-Our pets mean the world to us, so it’s important we know what to do when it’s time to say goodbye and give them the send-off they deserve.
+Our pets mean the world to us, so it’s important we know what to do when it’s time to say goodbye.
 Feel free to refer back to this guide if you’re in need of support following the loss of a pet.

-Remember, we include farewell cover as standard as part of our Premier insurance.
-This means we could help cover the costs of your pet being put to sleep by a vet – giving you peace of mind when you need it most.
+We include farewell cover as standard as part of our Premier insurance, giving you peace of mind when you need it most.
 Find out more about our cover options.

 Make a pet insurance claim